-The surprising comic and romantic drama of the year brings to the big screen a refreshing and stigma breaking character.
+The surprising funny and romantic drama of the year brings to the big screen a refreshing and stigma breaking character.

 Cookie Kunty is a talented Parisian drag queen.
 Everyone who is familiar with the world of drag knows how hard it is for drag queens to find love.
 Therefore, when Cookie meets 29 years old Baptiste, she finds it hard to believe that he’s interested in her, but Baptiste is immediately mesmerized by Cookie.
 At first he’s driven by the idea of creating a photography project with Cookie and sinks into her world, but eventually starts to develop a relationship with Quentin, the young man behind the drag queen.
 The problem is, Baptiste has never been in a relationship with a man before and he is in a long term relationship with Samia, a hospital nurse, who also works at the HIV clinic.